Sathvik777/ViaPlayNode-Test/README.md

   Change working Dir to ViaPlayNode-Test:cd ViaPlayNode-Test

-  In ViaPlayNode-Test folder: Paste config.js
+  In ViaPlayNode-Test folder  download and paste config.js file provided by owner

   Install all packages need: npm install